 From Charles Town: Take West Virginia Route 51 west about 16.6 miles to West Virginia Route 45.
 Turn west (left) on Route 45 and follow it 2.5 miles into Glengary.
 At Glengary, turn north (right) onto Back Creek Valley Road (County Route 7).
 Follow Back Creek Valley Road 4.2 miles to the preserve, on your right, on the east side of the road.

 There is a substantial graveled parking area at the north end of the preserve.
 There is also parking at the south end.

 View an aerial view of Stauffer's Marsh.
 The black lines denote the preserve boundaries.
 The arrow points to the parking area at the north end

 View a plat of the property

-Because local residents have been fishing the property since USDA restored its ponds, PVAS continues to allow fishing but only with prior permission (to request permission contact us at 304-676-3397).
-No boats are allowed on the ponds.
+Because local residents have been fishing the property since USDA restored its ponds, PVAS continues to allow fishing but only with prior written permission.
+To prevent ecological impact, no additional permissions are being granted at this time.
+No boats of any kind are allowed on the ponds.

 To keep deer populations down, one local family has exclusive hunting rights in exchange for helping to care for the property.
 No other hunting is permitted.

 Ticks are prevalent at the preserve, and visitors are urged to use appropriate precautions.